What is Cholesterol?

 - Ask if you have any concerns about how your medicines work together.

-Get the most out of your medicines.
-After 4-6 weeks of taking cholesterol medicines, your nurse or doctor may order blood tests.
+tests.
 These tests make sure the medicines are working and are safe.

 Healthy Lifestyle to Manage Cholesterol